 Since inception, our operations have been financed primarily through the issuance of our equity securities, in both public and private offerings.
-From our inception through March 31, 2007, we have received net proceeds of approximately \$135.6 million from the sale of shares of our preferred and common stock as follows:
+From our inception through June 30, 2007, we have received net proceeds of approximately \$135.6 million from the sale of shares of our preferred and common stock as follows:

-- from July 2004 to December 2006 (excluding our initial public offering), we issued and sold a total of 2,285,115 shares of common stock for aggregate net proceeds of \$0.8 million; - from July 2004 to August 2004, we issued and sold a total of 8,085,108 shares of Series A-1 preferred stock for aggregate net proceeds of \$7.5 million; - from June 2005 to September 2005, we issued and sold a total of 17,675,347 shares of Series A-2 preferred stock for aggregate net proceeds of \$17.6 million; - in March 2006, we issued and sold a total of 53,870,000 shares of Series A-3 preferred stock for aggregate net proceeds of \$53.9 million; and - in the fourth quarter of 2006, we completed our initial public offering in which we issued and sold a total of 6,900,000 shares of our common stock for aggregate net proceeds of \$55.9 million.
+- from July 2004 to December 2006 (excluding our initial public offering), we issued and sold a total of 2,285,115 shares of common stock for aggregate net proceeds of \$0.8 million; - from July 2004 to August 2004, we issued and sold a total of 8,085,108 shares of Series A-1 preferred stock for aggregate net proceeds of \$7.5 million; - from June 2005 to September 2005, we issued and sold a total of 17,675,347 shares of Series A-2 preferred stock for aggregate net proceeds of \$17.6 million: - in March 2006, we issued and sold a total of 53,870,000 shares of Series A-3 preferred stock for aggregate net proceeds of \$53.9 million; and - in the fourth quarter of 2006, we completed our initial public offering in which we issued and sold a total of 6,900,000 shares of our common stock for aggregate net proceeds of \$55.9 million.

 Additionally, in February 2006, we entered into a \$7.0 million loan and security agreement with Silicon Valley Bank and Oxford Finance Corporation to provide us with growth capital.
-We drew down \$7.0 million in June 2006 and have no further credit available under this agreement.
-We are required to make interest only payments on the loan balance for the first six months of the loan, and in February 2007, we began making the first of 30 equal monthly principal and interest payments.
-Interest accrues on all outstanding amounts at the fixed rate of 11.47%.
+We drew down \$7.0 million in June 2006 at the fixed rate of 11.47% and we have no further credit available under this agreement.
+We began making the first of 30 equal monthly principal and interest payments in February 2007.
+As of June 30, 2007, we had reduced the principal balance by \$1.0 million to \$6.0 million.
 The loan is collateralized by substantially all of our assets other than intellectual property.
-We are subject to prepayment penalties.
-Under the terms of the agreement, we are precluded from entering into certain financing and other transactions, including disposing of certain assets and paying dividends, and are subject to various non-financial covenants.
+Under the terms of the agreement, we are precluded from entering into certain financing and other transactions, including disposing of certain assets and paying dividends, and are subject to various non-financial covenants and prepayment penalties.

 In connection with the loan and security agreement with Silicon Valley Bank and Oxford Finance Corporation, we issued two warrants to the lenders to purchase 385,000 shares of Series A-2 preferred stock at an exercise price of \$1.00 per share.
 These warrants became exercisable for 96,250 shares of our common stock, at an exercise price of \$4.00 per share, upon the completion of our initial public offering in October 2006.
 Excluding certain mergers or acquisitions, the warrants expire in February 2016.
-The 0.3 million fair value of the warrants was determined using the Black-Scholes valuation model, recorded as debt issuance costs which are included as other long-term assets in the accompanying balance sheets, and amortized to interest expense over the expected term of the loan agreement.
+The \$0.3 million fair value of the warrants was determined using the Black-Scholes valuation model, recorded as debt issuance costs which are included as other long-term assets in the accompanying balance sheets, and amortized to interest expense over the expected term of the loan agreement.
 The warrants were valued using the following assumptions: risk-free interest rate of 4.57%; dividend yield of 0%; expected volatility of 70%; and contractual term of 10 years.
-In November 2006, one warrant was exercised for 48,125 shares at \$9.45, resulting in 27,754 shares issued.
-In March 2007, the remaining warrant was exercised for 48,125 shares at \$15.04, resulting in 35,325 shares issued.
-As of March 31, 2007, there were no warrants remaining.
+In November 2006, one warrant was exercised for 48,125 shares at a price of \$9.45, resulting in 27,754 shares issued.
+In March 2007, the remaining warrant was exercised for 48,125 shares at a price of \$15.04, resulting in 35,325 shares issued.
+As of June 30, 2007, we had no outstanding warrants.